Last updated 24 August, 2022.

-As opposed to the early days, literally everyone does inbound marketing in the late 2010s and early 2020s— not just the few visionaries.
+As opposed to the early days, literally, everyone does inbound marketing in the late 2010s and early 2020s— not just a few visionaries.
 Unfortunately, the techniques are still more or less the same as they always were (except for maybe chatbots).
 And as competitors replicate the techniques and shower the market with inbound content, the cost of competing through content goes up and the benefits inevitably go down.

 Search query interest for the keyword "inbound marketing" has been steadily growing for years in the US – until 2017, when it peaked and started to decrease.

 By and large, inbound marketing has traditionally leaned on earned and owned media, and especially on organic SEO.

 This, however, is also changing — and the lowest-hanging fruit have been plucked long ago.

 Today, Google strongly favors topicality over individual keywords, and relevance, authenticity and authority over quantity, which forces marketers spend more and more time with their SEO strategies.
 At the same time, organic reach in social has decreased tremendously.
 And as most marketing channels are becoming pay-to-play, paid social too is becoming more and more expensive.
 And if that wasn't enough, remarketing too is becoming more and more difficult, as cookies are slowly going away.

 Meanwhile, customers have also developed a nose for cheap tricks, and learned to look for in-depth quality content instead of settling for the generic high-level fluff they've been exposed to for so long (how about I list you 10 reasons to finally get rid of those freakin’ listicles?).